SACHSTech/careers-in-computer-science-NathanWan23/README.md

 3. Constantly eveloving and adding courses like artificial intelligence, neural networking and deep learning.

 4. strong admission average applicants may qualify for free choice of discipline in level II (when you want to chose what engineering you want to do)

+5. It is a 4 year program for normal and 4.5 for co-op

 ### First-year at a Glance
 ---